mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Polymorphism.rst

 Our Account class has methods that enable us to make deposits and withdrawals.
 Our balance is in US dollars and our usual transactions are in US dollars.
 However, we may occasionally use other currencies.
-If a transaction in some other currency, we must convert that amount to an appropriate amount of US dollars.
+If a transaction is in some other currency, we must convert that amount to an appropriate amount of US dollars.
 Suppose we give the bank teller some Canadian currency to deposit in our account.
 The teller will convert it to US dollars and place that amount in our account.
 Lets extend the deposit method to make this happen in our class.